maxxx580/elastic-object-detection-and-monitor-dashboard/README.md

 ## Overview
 This project is a python-based web application that allows manager to control worker pools, each of which is an EC2 instance.
 Manager itself is deployed on a single EC2 and is set to run on port 5000.The size of worker pool can be scaled manually and automatically.
 All images are saved in S3 and all data is saved in RDS.

 It also allows users to upload images and get the processed ones with objects detected.
 The load of user app is balanced by Load Balancer.

-(DNS name: ece1779-243010613.us-east-1.elb.amazonaws.com)
+DNS name: ece1779-243010613.us-east-1.elb.amazonaws.com
+AMI ID: ami-0016a2318cd331666

 ## Group members
 * Hongyu Liu 1005851295